anirudhsengar/TelegramTradingBot/README.md

 # TelegramTradingBot

-Telegram-driven MetaTrader 5 executor that listens to curated Telegram groups, uses the GitHub Models Phi-4 (via Azure AI Inference) to parse trade instructions, and places/updates/ closes XAUUSD trades automatically with fixed 0.01-lot sizing.
+Telegram-driven MetaTrader 5 executor that listens to curated Telegram groups, uses OpenAI GPT-4o to parse trade instructions, and places/updates/closes XAUUSD trades automatically with fixed 0.01-lot sizing.

 ## What it does
 - Listens to specific Telegram chats only (JSON array in `TELEGRAM_GROUP_IDS`).